vc-abs/at/readMe.md

-# Astrology Trial
+# Auspicious Times

-	A trial of some existing astrology packages to find auspicious times.
+	A simple tool to find auspicious times for various occasions and endeavors.

 ## ToDO